-(To be Signed by 6th - 10th Grade Students)
+(To be Signed by 6th - 11th Grade Students)

-I have carefully read the Northwest Ohio Classical Academy Family Handbook for this school year and I understand what it means.
+I have carefully read the Northwest Ohio Classical Academy Family Handbook for this school year and I understand what it means and agree to abide by its contents.
 I discussed it with my parents.